Book fanned long love of Japan for noted scholar

 But reading "The Tale of Genji," a 11-century book depicting the life and loves of a prince at the Japanese court nearly a thousand years ago, changed everything.

-"I realised how there was another world possible.
+"I realized how there was another world possible.
 The contrast between my daily world, which was horror, and their world, in which they made everything they touched beautiful, talking poetry," he said.

 "I felt like a barbarian, but a grateful barbarian."